Written by Paul J Bucknell on October, 29, 2018

 Each of the three stages of discipleship is developed from 1 John 2:12-14 where John uses human growth to describe the stages of spiritual growth.
 We could break these down further, but we are happy to retain the three categories that John utilizes: infant/child, young man and father.

 John’s own words tell us that each stage has its special characteristics.
-Because the person is going through such a stage, he has special needs and special opportunities to grow.
+Because the person is going through such a stage, he has special needs and unique opportunities to grow.
 A child and an adult’s growth patterns will have similarities.
 We must not be ignorant of them.
-Within this general understanding of life principles, however, there are special needs of each group.
+Within this general understanding of life principles, however, each group has special needs.
 We know this physically.
-The infant needs much to be done for her whereas the teenager is learning to live out her life on a whole different context.
+The infant needs much to be done for her, whereas the teenager is learning to live out her life in a whole different context.
 This is true spiritually too.

 The Basic Stage of Discipleship